jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 **2.How do prices of listings vary by Neighborhood?**
 The highest average price per night for the top 10 neighbourhoods ranges from $211-$341 a night.
 The neighbourhoods with the highest average price per night include Belcaro, Cherry Creeek, University Park, Cory-Merrill, CBD, Cole, Five points, Country club, Highland and Civic Center.

+**3.* What are some common themes that can be identified from the text section of the reviews?**
+There were two visualizations created from the text section of the reviews.
+One